Professor Bianca DeStavola Laurea MSc PhD

 I am the Director of the LSHTM Centre for Statistical Methodology (http://csm.lshtm.ac.uk/).
 Our aims are to highlight our statistical expertise in research and training relevant to research in public health and to facilitate excellence by enhancing cross-fertilization among Public Health researchers.

 Most of my current research activities involve the understanding, development and implementation of statistical methods for long-term longitudinal studies with specific applications to life-course epidemiology.
-These often involve causal enquiries, in particular related to underestanding pathways for disease develpment.
+These often involve causal enquiries, in particular related to pathways for disease development.

 I am Co-Director of the PATHWAYS node of the ESRC National Centre for Research Methods (NCRM) (http://pathways.lshtm.ac.uk/).
 The Node aims to investigate pathways that link socio-demographic circumstances and biological disadvantage to adult health, and parental family and socio-economic circumstances to infant mortality.
 The study of mediating factors that lie on these pathways is the the main focus of our research and also of the training that we offer to social scientists.